Hazardous materials endorsement (hazmat)

 If you’re a commercial driver and want to transfer, add, or renew a hazardous materials endorsement (HME) in Washington state (WA), you’ll need to know the following:

-- The Transportation Security Administration (TSA) HME clearance is valid for 5 years and 180 days.
+- The Transportation Security Administration (TSA) HME clearance is valid for 5 years.

-- Complete the HME knowledge test at a driver licensing office.
+- Take the HME knowledge test at a CDL/CLP office location.

 Getting your HME clearance